Darko Lazović: Genoa

 In summer 2015, Lazović signed with Serie A team Genoa.
 In a friendly match against Hertha BSC on 1 August 2015, Lazović scored his first goal for Genoa in their 0–2 away win.
 On 8 November 2015, Lazović produced two assists in a 2–2 tie with Frosinone Calcio, and was subsequently named in the Serie A "Team of the Week".
 On 16 December 2016, Lazović scored his first goal for Genoa against Fiorentina, in a match that was only 62 minutes long as it was meant as a continuation of an unfinished match from 11 September which had been abandoned due to an unusual hailstorm.
 His contract expired and he left the club on 30 June 2019.

 Hellas Verona

 On 6 August 2019, Lazović signed a three-year contract with Serie A club Hellas Verona.

 International career

-After being called up by coach Radomir Antić, Lazović made his first appearance for Serbia on 14 December 2008, in a friendly match against Poland.
-He did not play for the national team until four years later when he came in as a substitute in the 76th minute against France during a friendly match on 31 May 2012.
-On 5 June 2012, during his third game for the senior team, he scored an impressive goal against Sweden which was disallowed by the referee.
+After being called up by coach Radomir Antić, Lazović debuted for Serbia on 14 December 2008, in a friendly match against Poland.
+Four years later, he came in as a substitute in the 76th minute against France during a friendly match on 31 May 2012.

+On 5 June 2012, during his third game for the senior team, Lazović scored an impressive goal against Sweden which was disallowed by the referee.

 In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in a group stage match against Brazil.
 Serbia finished fourth in the group.